2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/002_CollisionDetection/005_Reaction.md

 ```{src='collisiondetection/snapshot_reaction' caption='Example of the "snapshot" collision reaction method'}
 ```

-This method solves the problem given by platforms that can be crossed one-way.
+This method solves the problem given by platforms that can be crossed one-way, since (differently from methods based on the direction of velocity) you have an additional information: if you were colliding with the object in the previous frame.

 {{placeholder}}